typedb/typedb-docs/09-schema/01-concepts.md

 </div>

 ### Owners of an attribute
-Entities, relationships, and even attributes can own one or more attributes of their own.
+Entities, relations, and even attributes can own one or more attributes of their own.
 To do this we make use of the `has` keyword followed by the attributes's label.

-We have already seen how to [assign an attribute to an entity](#assign-an-attribute-to-an-entity) and similarly to [assign an attribute to a relationship](#assign-an-attribute-to-a-relationship).
+We have already seen how to [assign an attribute to an entity](#assign-an-attribute-to-an-entity) and similarly to [assign an attribute to a relation](#assign-an-attribute-to-a-relation).
 But what about an attribute owning an attribute of its own?

 ### Assign an attribute to another attribute
 Let's go through a simple example of how an attribute can own an attribute of its own.